 In vain will you tell me that these terrible effects flow not from Christianity, but from the abuse of it.
 No such excuse will avail to palliate the enormities of a religion pretended to be divine.
 A limited intelligence is only so far responsible for the effects of its agency as it foresaw, or might have foreseen them; but Omniscience is manifestly chargeable with all the consequences of its conduct.
 Christianity itself declares that the worth of the tree is to be determined by the quality of its fruit.
-The extermination of infidels; the mutual persecutions of hostile sects; the midnight massacres and slow burnings of thousands, because their creed contained either more or less than the orthodox standard, of which Christianity has been the immediate occasion; and the invariable opposition which philosophy has ever encountered from the spirit of revealed religion, plainly show that a very slight portion of sagacity was sufficient to have estimated at its true value the advantages of that belief to which some Theists are unaccountably attached.13
+The extermination of infidels; the mutual persecutions of hostile sects; the midnight massacres and slow burnings of thousands, because their creed contained either more or less than the orthodox standard, of which Christianity has been the immediate occasion; and the invariable opposition which philosophy has ever encountered from the spirit of revealed religion, plainly show that a very slight portion of sagacity was sufficient to have estimated at its true value the advantages of that belief to which some Theists are unaccountably attached.14

-Shelley is the most high-profile atheist of the early 19th century; but as the century advanced such views became more commonplace and more overt, largely as a result of the increasing Victorian conviction that all beliefs were fallible, a conviction which carried with it the further demand only to assent to those propositions for which there was sufficient evidence.
-With the increasing professionalisation of the scientific community, this demand became more insistent, and research proceeded into areas previously protected by religious authority, tradition and dogma.
+Shelley is the most high-profile atheist of the early nineteenth century; but as the century advanced such views became more commonplace and more overt, largely as a result of the increasing Victorian conviction that all beliefs were fallible.
+This conviction carried with it the further demand only to assent to those propositions for which there was sufficient evidence.
+With the increasing professionalization of the scientific community, this demand became more insistent, and research proceeded into areas previously protected by religious authority, tradition and dogma.
 Darwin's investigations into the origin of species may have been the most prominent, but other researches, such as the geological exploration into the age of the Earth or the development of the theory of conservation of energy, only served to foster doubt on the literal inerrancy of scripture.
-The lawyer Sir James Fitzjames Stephen (1829-1894) argued that to assume that tradition, devoid of any evidential support, had any authority in religious matters was like 'keeping a corpse above ground because it was the dearest and most beloved of all objects when alive'.14 Other leading intellectuals of the period, such as Sir James' brother, the agnostic Sir Leslie Stephen (1832-1904)) or the politician Sir John Morley (1838-1923) or the first atheist Member of Parliament Charles Bradlaugh (1833-1891) may have expressed themselves less picturesquely; but all were positively evangelical in their adherence to the evidentialist principle, classically defined by perhaps the most strident of their group, the mathematician W.K.
-Clifford (1845-1879): 'it is wrong always, everywhere, and for
+The lawyer Sir James Fitzjames Stephen (1829-1894) argued that to assume that tradition, devoid of any evidential support, had any authority in religious matters was like 'keeping a corpse above ground because it was the dearest and most beloved of all objects when alive'.15 Other leading intellectuals of the period, such as Sir James' brother, the agnostic Sir Leslie Stephen (1832-1904) or the politician Sir John Morley (1838-1923) or the first atheist Member of Parliament Charles Bradlaugh (1833-1891) may have expressed themselves less picturesquely; but all were positively evangelical in their adherence to the evidentialist principle, classically defined by perhaps the most strident of their group, the mathematician W.K.
+Clifford (1845-1879): 'it is wrong always, everywhere, and for anyone, to believe anything upon insufficient evidence'.16 And in all these cases the existence of suffering, to which Victorian reforming and philanthropic sensibilities were particularly alert, provided the core evidence.
+If not alone sufficient to demonstrate the non-existence of God, it was sufficient to cast off a core belief, namely, the whole notion of a divine providence actively and beneficially engaged in